IUDataStructuresCourse/course-web-page-fall-2024/lectures/interfaces.md

 ## Java Interfaces, a quick reminder

-An interface acts as an intermediary between data structures and algorithms.
+An interface, aka.
+Abstract Data Type, acts as an intermediary between data structures and algorithms.

 An interface specifies some methods that are common to several data structures and that are needed by one or more algorithms.